AdaCore/training_material/courses/ada_essentials/276_type_contracts/03-subtype_predicates.rst

       type Days is (Sun, Mon, Tues, Wed, Thu, Fri, Sat);
       subtype Weekend is Days
         with Static_Predicate => Weekend in Sat | Sun;
-      -- Loop uses "Days", and only enters loop when in Weekend -- So "Sun" is first value for A_Day for A_Day in Weekend loop
+      -- Loop uses "Days", and only enters loop when in -- Weekend so "Sun" is first value for A_Day for A_Day in Weekend loop
          ...
       end loop;